Request for a Notice of No Objection (NNO) to a Company / Limited Partnership Fund (LPF) Being Deregistered

 A NNO will be issued if:

-the company has never commenced operation, or has already ceased business;
+- the company / LPF has never commenced operation, or has already ceased business;

-the company will not start/resume business in the future;
+- the company / LPF will not start/resume business in the future;

-the company has disposed of all trading stock, landed property and securities, if any;
+- the company / LPF has disposed of all trading stock, landed property and securities, if any;

-the company has no outstanding tax liabilities (including those owed by the company in the capacity of an agent of an overseas business) which include Profits Tax, Property Tax, Stamp Duty, Business Registration fee, fines and penalties in connection therewith, costs of tax recovery including court fees, cost of execution, bailiff's expenses, guard fee and judgement interests;
+- the company / LPF has no outstanding tax liabilities (including those owed by the company / LPF in the capacity of an agent of an overseas business) which include Profits Tax, Property Tax, Stamp Duty, Business Registration fee, fines and penalties in connection therewith, costs of tax recovery including court fees, cost of execution, bailiff´s expenses, guard fee and judgement interests;

-the company has no outstanding obligations under the Inland Revenue Ordinance.
-These include submission of returns which have been issued by the IRD, liability to notify the CIR in writing that the company is chargeable to tax for any year of assessment in which a return has not been received;
+- the company / LPF has no outstanding obligations under the Inland Revenue Ordinance.
+These include submission of returns which have been issued by the IRD, liability to notify the CIR in writing that the company / LPF is chargeable to tax for any year of assessment in which a return has not been received;

-Is there any validity period of a NNO for the purpose of delivering an application to the Companies Registry for the deregistration of the company?
+Is there any validity period of a NNO for the purpose of delivering an application to the Companies Registry for the deregistration of the company / LPF?

 Although there is no time limit specified in the law for the delivery of the application to the Companies Registry for deregistration after obtaining a Notice of No Objection, the application should normally be made within 3 months from the date of such Notice.
 Failure to do so may result in the application being delayed or even rejected.

-Can I disregard any outstanding tax liabilities which come to light after the receipt of a NNO?
+Can I disregard any outstanding tax liabilities or obligations which come to light after the receipt of a NNO?

-No. You should clear all tax liabilities even if they come to light after the issue of a NNO.
-IRD reserves the right to raise objection against your deregistration application under section 751(2) and/or apply to court under sections 765 to 767 of the Companies Ordinance should there be any outstanding tax liabilities.
+No. You should clear all tax liabilities or obligations even if they come to light after the issue of a NNO.
+Should there be further information indicating that you have outstanding tax liabilities or obligations, IRD reserves the right to raise an objection against your deregistration and/or to apply to the court for restoration to the Companies Register under the following provisions where appropriate:

-A company incorporated under the Companies Ordinance is required to renew its Business Registration Certificate or Branch Registration Certificate and pay the business registration fees & levies until the Companies Registry approves its application for deregistration and dissolution.
-Nevertheless, upon receipt of its application for a "Notice of No Objection to a Company being Deregistered" (NNO), IRD will consider holding over payment of the registration fees & levies in respect of certificates commencing to take effect thereafter.
+A company incorporated under the Companies Ordinance / a limited partnership fund registered under the Limited Partnership Fund Ordinance is required to renew its Business Registration Certificate or Branch Registration Certificate and pay the business registration fees & levies until the Companies Registry approves its application for deregistration and dissolution.
+Nevertheless, upon receipt of its application for a "Notice of No Objection to a Company / Limited Partnership Fund being Deregistered" (NNO), IRD will consider holding over payment of the registration fees & levies in respect of certificates commencing to take effect thereafter.
 Please refer to the following table for detailed arrangements:

 Temporarily not required to pay.

-However, if the Company's deregistration is not completed, for example, the Company subsequently withdraws its application for a "Notice of No Objection", or its application for deregistration is not approved by the Companies Registry, the Company will then be required to pay the relevant registration fees and levies held over.
+If the Company´s / the Limited Partnership Fund´s deregistration is not completed, for example, the Company subsequently withdraws its application for a "Notice of No Objection", or its application for deregistration is not approved by the Companies Registry, the Company / the Limited Partnership Fund will then be required to pay the relevant registration fees and levies held over.

 Can a deregistered company transfer its landed property to the ex-shareholders and exempt from stamp duty as in the case of liquidation?